jupyter-server/enterprise_gateway/docs/source/config-options.md

       completion status before deeming the startup a failure, at which time a second startup attempt will take place.
 If a second timeout occurs, Enterprise Gateway will report a failure to the client.

+  EG_SSH_PORT=22
+      The port number used for ssh operations for installations choosing to configure the ssh server on a port other than the default 22.
 ```
 The following environment variables may be useful for troubleshooting:
 ```
   EG_SSH_LOG_LEVEL=WARNING
-      By default, the `paramiko` ssh library is too verbose for its logging.
+      By default, the paramiko ssh library is too verbose for its logging.
 This value can be adjusted in situations where ssh troubleshooting may be warranted.

   EG_YARN_LOG_LEVEL=WARNING
-      By default, the `yarn-api-client` library is too verbose for its logging.
+      By default, the yarn-api-client library is too verbose for its logging.
 This value can be adjusted in situations where YARN troubleshooting may be warranted.

   EG_MAX_POLL_ATTEMPTS=10